Machine Buttonholes Made Easy

 If the pattern was lengthened or shortened, the buttonhole placement must be altered.
 Other adjustments must be made if different-sized buttons are purchased.

 - Pin the front and back pattern pieces together at the shoulder stitching line.
 Place the pattern on your figure with the center front of the pattern to your center front.

 - Mark the “bra line” on your pattern.
-A button and buttonhole are needed at the bra line to keep the garment from gaping at the bust.
+A button and buttonhole are needed at the bra line to prevent “gaposis,” or gaping at the bust (Figure 5).

 Reposition the buttonholes if a buttonhole is not marked at the bra line.
 Keep these spacing guidelines in mind:

 - If the pattern was lengthened, mark the same number of buttonholes below your waistline as indicated on the pattern (Figure 6).

 - If the pattern was shortened, you may need to eliminate a buttonhole so the spacing is not too close together.

 - Place a buttonhole at the bra line.

 - Standard buttonhole placement is 2 to 3 1/2 inches apart.

 - Use a seam gauge to accurately space the buttonholes.